Robert II of Burgundy

-In 1284, Robert was invested with the duchy of Dauphiné by Rudolf of Habsburg.
-This was followed by two years of warfare which was ended when King Philip IV of France paid Robert 20,000 livres tournois to renounce his claim to the Dauphiné.
+In 1284, Robert was invested with the duchy of Dauphiné by Rudolf I of Germany.
+This was followed by two years of warfare which ended when Philip IV of France paid Robert 20,000 livres tournois to renounce his claim to the Dauphiné.
 He was among the French negotiators for the 1303 Treaty of Paris that ended the 1294–1303 Gascon War.

-Robert ended the practice of giving away parts of the Burgundian estate to younger sons and as dowries to the daughters.
+Robert ended the practice of giving away parts of the Burgundian estate to younger sons and as dowries to daughters.
 From then on, the entire duchy (albeit diminished by earlier dowries) passed via primogeniture unfragmented to the duke's eldest son.